mtoensing/simpletoc/readme.txt

 = Features =

 * Designed for Gutenberg
-* Provides an unordered list
+* Works great with all themes
 * Simple and clean HTML
-* Styled by your theme
+* Inherits the style of your theme
 * No customizations needed
 * Compatible with AMP plugins
 * SEO friendly.
-No javascript
+* No need for additional javascript or css.
 * Comes with English, French, Spanish and German translations

 This plugin is forked from https://github.com/pdewouters/gutentoc by pdewouters and uses code from https://github.com/shazahm1/Easy-Table-of-Contents by shazahm1